gravity-ui/onboarding/README.md

 - Onboarding - tool for creating hint based onboarding for service users.
 Create presets with steps, bind to elements and call methods.
 Onboarding will keep user progress and calculate next hint to show.

-- Promo manager - tool for managing any promo activities tou push into user: banners, informers, advertisements of new features, UX surveys, educational popup.
+- Promo manager - tool for managing any promo activities you push into user: banners, informers, advertisements of new features, UX surveys, educational popup.
 Put all promos in config and specify the conditions.
 Promo manager will keep user progress and calculate next promo to show.

 # Onboarding guide